wcko87/beatoraja-english-guide/Green-Number.md

 Most players converge to a IIDX green number that's somewhere in the 270-310 range (that's 450-517 in beatoraja).

+Your play skin may choose to display the beatoraja green number or the IIDX green number.
+Usually, if it's the IIDX green number, it is displayed in green, while the beatoraja green number may be displayed in another color like yellow or blue.

 Play and find a green number and lane cover height (white number) that you're comfortable with.